Senate Democratic leaders have announced they will craft a comprehensive cannabis reform legalization bill to push through the United States Senate.

 Every “Congress” lasts two years, with the full House up for re-election and 1/3 of the Senate up to change following midterm and presidential elections.

-The senators plan to release a comprehensive cannabis reform plan “to ensure restorative justice, protect public health and implement responsible taxes and regulations.
+The senators plan to release a comprehensive cannabis reform plan.
+They want “to ensure restorative justice, protect public health and implement responsible taxes and regulations.
 Getting input from stakeholder groups will be an important part of developing this critical legislation.”

-The National Organization for the Reform of Marijuana Laws (NORML) is encouraging its members to email their Senators in support of the effort.
+The National Organization for the Reform of Marijuana Laws (NORML) is encouraging its members.
+They want them to email their Senators in support of the effort.

 Many cannabis advocates, entrepreneurs, and professionals are happy about reform being on the horizon after such a strong commitment.